karmaniverous/stan-cli/guides/cli-examples.md

     - Force named facets inactive for this run (does not persist; explicit off wins).
   - Plan view:
     - The run plan prints a “facet view” section (overlay on/off, inactive facets, auto‑suspended facets, anchors kept count).

+Notes:

+- `-f, --facets` enables the overlay only; it does not “activate all facets”.
+Per-facet activation still comes from `<stanPath>/system/facet.state.json` plus any `--facets-on/--facets-off` overrides.
+- Leaf-glob facet excludes (e.g., `**/*.test.ts`) are deny-list filters only; they are not implemented via anchors and must not cause matching files to appear inside structurally inactive subtrees.

 Examples: